icapps/ios-delirium/README.md

 # Font

 Easily use UIKit's Dynamic Type fonts with another font family.
+More information regarding Dynamic Type and Typography in general can be found at [Apple](https://developer.apple.com/ios/human-interface-guidelines/visual-design/typography/).

 _Example Usage:_